Washington County, Wisconsin: Government

 The County Executive is Josh Schoemann, a Republican who is the 1st County Executive, with the office having been established in 2020.
+Schoemann served as County Administrator from 2014 until 2020.
+In 2020, the position of County Executive was established to replace the Administrator role.
+While the responsibilities of the two positions are functionally identical, the primary distinction lies in the method of selection: the County Executive is an elected official, whereas the County Administrator was appointed.

 Politics

 Like most other suburban counties surrounding Milwaukee (the "WOW counties"), Washington County is a Republican stronghold.
 Since 1940, the county has been won by the Republican presidential candidate in every election except 1964, as is the case in neighboring Ozaukee and Waukesha counties.
 Additionally, John F. Kennedy, Lyndon Johnson and Jimmy Carter are the only Democratic presidential candidates since the 1936 election to have crossed the 40 percent mark.
 In 2008, while Barack Obama won Wisconsin by 14 points, Washington County, one of the 13 out of 72 counties to vote for his Republican rival John McCain was his weakest county in the state, as McCain won it by almost 30 points; and other WOW counties were the only three counties where Obama did not win 40 percent of the vote.